seq2c/modern-rna-mutect/README.md

 * Follows the paper’s approach: extract site reads and re-align with HISAT2 for targeted checks
 * Supports both tumor-only and matched-normal modes

+**NOTE**: this pipeline intentionally omits Base Quality Score Recalibration (`BQSR`) for RNA-seq variant calling.
+The BQSR models, which were designed for DNA, do not properly account for RNA-specific error patterns from reverse transcription and can be misled by the artificial read ends created at splice junctions.
+Unlike other pipelines, the workflow proceeds directly from `SplitNCigarReads` to `Mutect2` to ensure both efficiency and accuracy.

 ## To do
 * Rewrite SNV filtering scripts